GiovanH/playnite-depressurizer/readme.md

 ## How it Works

 The powershell script exports your current view's games and their collection status to a CSV table.
-Then the playniteToDepressurizer.py script converts that CSV file into a depressurizer profile
+Then the playniteToDepressurizer.py script converts that CSV file into a depressurizer profile.